rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

   md127 : active raid1 sda3[0] sdb3[1]
         1546240 blocks super 1.2 [2/2] [UU]

+Note that the actual block values will vary for different partition sizes.

 The three md* devices correspond to the mirror configuration we setup earlier during the install.
 Note that each partition is mirrored (raid1) where the counterparts of the mirror are from different drives (**sda** and **sdb** in